cyberDevansh/First-Year-Project-Completed/README.md

 - `templates/` and `static/` — Web UI files used by `app.py`.
 - `requirements.txt` — Python dependencies for running the demo (Flask, keyboard, python-dotenv, etc.).

-## Troubleshooting

-- If you get ModuleNotFoundError for `pynput`, run `pip install pynput` inside the activated venv.
-- Favicon 404s are harmless if `static/favicon.ico` is missing.

-### Why `python app.py` may work on other machines without the full venv steps

-- Some systems have the required Python packages installed globally (or the user previously installed `pynput`, `Flask`, etc.), so running `python app.py` works without creating a virtual environment.
-- Using a virtual environment keeps dependencies isolated and prevents version conflicts; it's the recommended, reproducible approach.
-If you prefer the simpler route and your system already has the packages, running `python app.py` is fine — just be aware of potential dependency/version differences.

-If you want, I can add a small `favicon.ico`, update `requirements.txt` to include `pynput`, or expand any tool's documentation.